 |Fear of Men||Fear of Strangers|

 |Fear of Children||Fear of Specific Objects|

-Rescue dogs which display violent or nervous behavior more than usual most likely been, neglected, endured a traumatic experience or has not adequately been socialized at a young age.
+Rescue dogs that display violent or nervous behaviour more than usual have most likely been neglected, endured a traumatic experience or has not adequately been socialized at a young age.